 node = self.par[node]

-return nodePath halving hits the same O(α(n))time complexity, but in practice it's not as efficient as path compression.
+return nodePath halving hits the same O(α(n)) time complexity, but in practice it's not as efficient as path compression.
 Because nodes don't end up connected directly to the root, future operations still take multiple steps to find the group.
 Path compression is almost always the better choice.
 The extra memory writes are worth the speedup of having every node sit one step away from its root.

 Union by size keeps the tree balanced when we combine groups.
 When merging two groups, we want to avoid creating tall, lopsided trees that slow down find.
 The fix is simple: always merge the smaller group into the larger one.
 It's like pouring a small glass of water into a larger glass instead of the other way around.
+Unlike water, though, the smaller group keeps its shape: it just hangs its root under the bigger one.

 # Union by size - O(a(n))